umtdemr/Dotfiles/README.md

 This is mediumgoal's (umtdemr) terminal setup.

-Do not use blindly my settings.
+Do not use my settings blindly.
 Only do it if you know what you do.

 ## Content

+This setup including:

 * Tmux
 * Zsh